ouya/docs/setup.md

 ## Setup Instructions for the OUYA ODK

+##### Preliminary Instructions

+To fully complete the setup, you will need:
+* an Ouya
+* a computer running Mac OS X or Windows
+* a Micro USB to USB cable

+Before continuing, make sure your Ouya is powered and **not connected to your computer**.

 ##### Mac OS X

 1. Download and install the [Android SDK and tools](http://developer.android.com/sdk/index.html) to your Mac following the included instructions.